FrenchyPeanut/Middleware-Service/README.md

   - GET /create_trip?location= &keywords= &stops=

+keywords must be separated by a ","

+Returns a list of locations with the specified number of stops that can contain the location types mentioned in "keywords"

 Returns an JSON object in the format:
 { results: [googleResponses] }

-Returns a list of locations with the specified number of stops that can contain the location types mentioned in "keywords"

 ------------------------------